DataDog/hiring-engineers/answers.md

 The Ref Board is basically a Datadog dashboard that is sent the final determination from the logic step as well as the supporting evidence that proved to the determination algorithim what happened.

 Our refs have reached the sideline and look at their ref board, which helps them validate and make the correct call.
 The idea here isn't that the virtual ref overturns the human refs, but helps them see information they may have missed.

-## Feedback
-I had a lot of fun doing this exercise.
-And I think it falls in that perfect sweet spot in terms of getting familiar with your platform.
-In my experience I notice that too often the instructions for technical exercises are either so broad it's hard to pick your spot and go or far too regimented which can put one into "task completion mode" rather than "learning mode."
-I felt like not only was I putting puzzle pieces together but also I was learning how each of the puzzle pieces work together.
-Thank you for the opportunity.  -Ben Behrman